 before taking their online writing exam.

-All incoming freshmen will take their English test online prior
+All incoming freshmen must take their English test online prior to attending Orientation.

-All students will take a mathematics placement test at Orientation to determine the appropriate mathematics course to take in their first semester.
+All students will take a mathematics placement test online prior to Orientation to determine the appropriate mathematics course to take in their first semester.
 Questions range from word problems to trigonometry and pre-calculus problems.
-Students may use calculators, but must bring their own with them to the exam.
-Cell/Smart phone or graphing calculators will not be allowed.
-Mathematics placement will be reevaluated upon receipt of official AP scores or appropriate college credit.
+Students may use calculators.
+Even if you have pending AP credit or college transfer credits, please take the exam.
+Mathematics placement will be reevaluated upon receipt of official AP scores or appropriate college transcripts.

 A sample placement test with problems and answers can be found at the Center for Academic Excellence Placement Testing

 page.
 You can use this to help prepare yourself for the mathematics placement test.
 For dates and details, visit the Center for Academic Excellence Placement Testing

 All students with two or more years of high school study in Chinese, French, Italian, Russian, or Spanish, who plan to continue their study of the same language in either fall or spring semester of their first year must take an online placement exam prior to Orientation to determine the appropriate level of college study.
 (Test scores remain valid for one year.)
 All students with less than two years of high school study in a language will automatically be placed in the 101-level course in their chosen language.

 The modern language placement exam is available online and students should take it by June 1 (or within 10 business days of receiving their packet, whichever is later)

 .
 For further information about this exam, please visit the Center for Academic Excellence Placement Testing

 All Pace students should be aware that if they demonstrate proficiency in a second language by taking the SAT II exam prior to enrollment, they will be exempt from having to take a foreign language course as part of their Core Curriculum requirement.
 Students who qualify for this exemption will not be granted college credit.
 Also, international students who have graduated from a high school where English is not the language of instruction are exempt from the second language requirement.